-Can you really improve sales of your restaurant based on the menu card design?
+Can you really improve sales based on the restaurant menu design?
 The answer is yes.

 Menu card is the first hands-on impression a customer will have when he visits your store.
 They believe that the design and quality of the menu reciprocates the quality of food that is served.
 Here are a few tips to modify your menu and thus improving your profits.